Diagonactic/Enums.Delegates.CppCLI/Readme.md

 methods that can be consumed by any .Net Language.

 Delegate support at this time should be considered "beta".
 Enum support is quite solid.

-A great deal of care was taken to ensure that this implementation is extremely fast.
-Where trade-offs between memory and speed were possible, speed was preferred.
-Enums are small and the memory used is "per type" not per instance.
-In addition to using high-performing casts, an MSIL project is included which rewrites the generic methods that convert from numeric values back to the generic TEnum in a "blind cast" sort of manner.

 See "Methodology.md" for more information